efr-essakhan/pepfeature/README.md

 ![line of code](pictures/generic_string.PNG)
 Please see pepfeature/examples.py on the Github repo for example use cases.

-Also see the attached API of each function/ algorithm, for a complete documentation.
 ## The Data Frame format to input into interface functions

 The interface functions are calc_csv & calc_df.
 They have been detailed in respect to each module in the following section "Functions documentation",